GSA-TTS/10x-nad-ch/documentation/architecture/README.md

-# National Address Database Hub Architecture
+# National Address Database Submission Tool Architecture

 ### Entry Points

-Users can work with the National Address Database Hub by way of:
+Users can work with the National Address Database Submission Tool by way of:

 - **Flask Web Server**: Primary interface for web-based interactions for Data Producers and NAD Administrator.